Principal Second Violin

 Model of instrument: Violin by Jean-Baptiste Vuillaume (Paris) dated 1857 and Stephan von Baehr (Paris), 2017

 Hometown: London (Ontario)

-Distinctions: Michael Hill International Violin Competition winner, Eckhardt-Gramatté Competition winner, McGill University Concerto and Classical Concerto Competition and Salsinger Tani Gold Medal winner, and recipient of the Broadus Erie Prize at Yale University as well as the Peter Mendell Prize from Jeunesses Musicales Canada.
+Distinctions: Laureate of the Michael Hill International Violin Competition and Eckhardt-Gramatté Competition, McGill University Concerto and Classical Concerto Competition and Salsinger Tani Gold Medal winner, and recipient of the Broadus Erle Prize at Yale University as well as the Peter Mendell Prize from Jeunesses Musicales Canada.